Nagukore/Nagukore/README.md

 ---

-⭐ If you find my work interesting, feel free to star my repositories and connect with me.
-I am always open to learning, collaboration, and building meaningful technology.
+⭐ If you find my work interesting, feel free to star my repositories and connect.
+I am passionate about learning, collaboration, and building meaningful technology.